tritonmc/triton-website/README.md

 # triton-website

-Website and wiki for Triton
+Website and documentation for [Triton](https://triton.rexcantor64.com)